 Increased technology may make the efforts of policymakers to address inequality more difficult as the fourth industrial revolution displaces more workers.
 So, although populism has not reared its head and become an accelerated truth during the pandemic, it is likely to return.
 History shows social unrest increasing after a pandemic is over, creating an environment for more populist policies.

-Environmental issues have come into increasing focus with greater efforts to tackle climate change.
-Much attention has been on the Biden administration’s decision to take the US back into the Paris Accord and increase infrastructure spend in this area, but we have also seen China set a target to be carbon neutral, bringing the world’s two biggest polluters into alignment.
+Environmental issues have come into increasing focus, with greater efforts to tackle climate change.
+Much attention has been on the Biden administration’s decision to take the US back into the Paris Accord and increase infrastructure spend in this area, but we have also seen China set a target to be carbon neutral.
 The energy transition creates significant opportunities, but it also threatens to exacerbate inequalities between developed and emerging markets.